Voice Notification Profile (VNP) Configuration and Registration

 If you are attempting to understand the reason behind any thrown error during your test call’s execution, keep in mind that you are looking for where the test call’s execution process specifically fails based on the following steps:

-- Ignition’s VNP will attempt to register to the SIP gateway*.
+- Ignition’s VNP will attempt to register to the VOIP Server

-- The SIP gateway will register with Ignition if configuration is correct*.
+- The VoIP Server will register with Ignition if configuration is correct.

 - Ignition sends out a Session Initiation Protocol (SIP) request carried by UDP into the network.

-- Here we are requesting the SIP gateway* to call users from a provided list of numbers.
+- Here we are requesting the VoIP server to call users from a provided list of numbers.

-- The SIP gateway* is able to receive the SIP request by listening to its open UDP port.
+- The VoIP server is able to receive the SIP request by listening to its open UDP port.

-- The SIP gateway* notifies Ignition via SIP over UDP that it is going to dial out to users in the provided list.
+- The VoIP server notifies Ignition via SIP over UDP that it is going to dial out to users in the provided list.

 - This is where (Text-to-Speech) TTS scripts are passed with the appropriate audio conversions.

-Ignition loggers may or may not provide insight into failures at one or more of these steps.
-A Wireshark capture provides the most detailed information about possible response or network issues.
-However, it's important to perform all possible sanity checks during this entire execution process
+Based on these steps, ignition loggers may or may not provide insight during failure of one or more of these steps.
+Since this process typically deals with UDP to transmit data, a Wireshark capture will provide the lowest level of detail for possible response or network issues.
+However it's important to keep in mind all possible sanity checks that can be observed during this entire execution process.

 Voice Notification Profile (VNP) Configuration and Registration